ConnorLinfoot/BetterChat/README.md

 BetterChat allows multiple custom chat channels as well as a staff chat.

-This plugin is for Bukkit/Spigot.
-It currently does not support BungeeCord.

 ### Latest Release
 You can download the latest "stable" release of BetterChat on Spigot: http://www.spigotmc.org/resources/betterchat.4372/

 ### Requirements
-* Bukkit/Spigot 1.7 - 1.9
+* Bukkit/Spigot/BungeeCord 1.7 - 1.10
-* Java 7+
+* Java 7 or newer

 ### Features
 * Staff Chat - A way for staff to talk between themselves privately.
 * Custom Chat Channels - Allow players to switch between channels where only players in that channel can see messages.
 * On-the-fly Channels - Use a command to create a channel and instantly start using it without any reboot or performance impact.

 ### TODO
 * ~~Custom Chat Channels~~